wakumo/xpchain/doc/xpchain-release-notes/xpchain-release-notes-0.17.0-3.md

 No more unnecessary minting
 ---------------------------

-The wallet doesn't begin minting before completing download blocks from other nodes, which prevents the wallet from generating invalid blocks that will be rejected.
+The wallet doesn't begin minting before finishing to download blocks from other nodes, which prevents the wallet from generating invalid blocks that will be rejected.

 GUI changes